Register a Company

 - Useful addresses

-Setting up a company which you own, manage and develop yourself is a wide-spread ambition.
-There are many attractions - independence, challenge and excitement; meeting new people and new situations; financial rewards if the business 'takes off'.
+To start a company which you own, manage and develop yourself is a wide-spread ambition.
+There are many attractions if you register a company - independence, challenge and excitement; meeting new people and new situations; financial rewards if the business 'takes off'.

 Equally, though, an 'own' business means hard work, determination, new obligations and responsibilities.
-Each new situation needs research, judgement, decision-making - then standing by the consequences and reaping the rewards.
+Each new situation needs research, judgement, decision-making - then standing by the consequences and reaping the rewards when you look to start a company.

-Whether to form a Limited or PLC Company, and how to go about it are questions which can be time-consuming and confusing.
+Whether to register a company as a Limited or PLC Company, and how to go about it are questions which can be time-consuming and confusing.

 This National Business Register guide will help you understand what a PLC is all about: The Benefits, Obligations and How to Set It Up.
-The guide is user-friendly yet comprehensive and covers everything you should know about forming a PLC - including the pitfalls, which the National Business Register service will ensure you avoid.
+The guide is user-friendly yet comprehensive and covers everything you should know about how to start a company as a PLC - including the pitfalls, which we will service will ensure you avoid.

 There is one highly significant difference between a limited company and a Public Limited Company (PLC) and that is status.
-Having 'PLC' or 'plc' at the end of a company adds prestige, respect and credibility.
+Having 'PLC' or 'plc' at the end when you register a company adds prestige, respect and credibility.
 Customers, staff and suppliers are more aware of plc status rather than just a simple limited name.

 Most people think PLC companies are listed on the Stock Exchange or Alternative Investment Market (AIM), but virtually all PLC companies we sell are used by the first Shareholders/Directors unlisted and they retain control over their company at all times.